-This new measure aims to help retired members manage the impact of volatility in global financial markets, by reducing their need to sell investment assets to fund the drawdown requirements.
-This will allow them to preserve more of their capital.
+The Australian Government reduced the minimum amounts that retired members must draw down from their income accounts by 50 per cent for the 2019/20, 2020/21 and 2021/22 financial years.
+This was a temporary measure that aimed to help retired members manage the impact of volatility in global financial markets, by reducing their need to sell investment assets to fund the drawdown requirements.

 What are the minimum drawdown rates?